Security Index from Input/Output Data: Theory and Computation: Data-driven Security Index

 which indicates that $ u^a $ and $ -y^a $ act as an ordinary input and output of the original system (\ref{eq:sytem_model}), respectively.
-For $ k \in \Z^+ $, consider the $ 2L $-length trajectory:
+For notational convenience, extend $u^a(k)$, $y^a(k)$, and $x(k)$ by zero for all $k<0$.
+This zero extension is consistent with (\ref{eq:theorem_05}) because $x(0)=0$ and the attack is zero before $k_0$.
+Then, for $ k \in \Z^+ $, consider the $ 2L $-length trajectory:

 where $ k_0 \in \Z^+ $ is the first time with $ a(k_0) \neq 0 $ (i.e., the first attack occurs).
 Then, from (\ref{eq:theorem_05}), $ \tilde u^a(k) $ and $ - \tilde y^a(k) $ are $ 2L $-length I/O trajectory of the system (\ref{eq:sytem_model}), respectively.
-Resorting to the persistently exciting assumption and Willems' fundamental lemma, this trajectory can be represented by the data.
+Using the persistently exciting assumption and Willems’ fundamental lemma, this trajectory can be represented by the data.
 In particular, for all $ k \in \Z^+ $, there exist $ g(k) \in \R^{d} $ such that